Digital Blueprint for NHS WalesThe BlueprintWho Guards the Guardians?

 Who Guards the Guardians?

 A design principle for distributed oversight.
 Welsh Government cannot be the sole guardian — it materially contributed to the failure conditions.
-No single actor is trusted with the whole transition; capture of any one channel does not neutralise accountability entirely.

 The honest answer: no single actor can be fully trusted.
 Welsh Government cannot be the sole guardian, because Welsh Government materially contributed to the failure conditions — pressured RAG ratings, mid-cycle DPIF cuts, capital funding refusals while milestones were retained, programme compression, recruitment freezes via remit letter.
 The design must distribute oversight across multiple actors with overlapping jurisdiction so that capture of any one channel does not neutralise accountability entirely.
 And the design must include reform of the Welsh Government function itself, alongside DHCW reform, via Intervention 6: Reform the Funder.